 You should also note that in the course of writing tutorials and reviews for my various sites, I also try out a large number of other tools belonging to the categories mentioned below.
 Those tools are not listed here since they are not my primary web development tools.

 My websites are always being modified.
-Even articles that were written years ago get updated periodically so that the information does not become hopelessly obsolete.
+Even articles that were written years ago get updated periodically so that the information does not become obsolete.
 I track changes I make to every page on my major sites using a type of program known as version control software.
 If you are a professional programmer (that is, you write programs for a living), you will probably be familiar with such things.
-The program keeps copies of old versions of my files, and allows me to retrieve them whenever I need them.
+Version control keeps copies of old versions of my files, and allows me to retrieve them whenever I need them.

-For the most part, version control software is not needed for creating and maintaining a website, so there's no need to panic if you're not using any.
-If you are trigger-happy, and habitually make changes to your site that you regret, and wished you could recover the original version, such a program may come in useful.
+For the most part, though, version control software is not needed for creating and maintaining a website, so there's no need to panic if you're not using any.
+However, if you are trigger-happy, and habitually make changes to your site that you regret, and wished you could recover the original version, such a program may come in useful.
 It may also be useful if you want a record of what your site contains at a particular point in time.
 Otherwise it's probably overkill.

 In any case, I'm currently using TortoiseSVN, a free graphical Windows version of the well-known SVN version control system.

 One of the most useful tools that I've come across is a clipboard history manager.
 Although some editors have the ability to maintain multiple clipboards, I prefer to use a separate tool that gives me that facility no matter which program I'm running.
-At present, my clipboard manager of choice is a free program known as ClipX.
-There are also other programs of this type listed on the Free Clipboard Extenders and Clipboard History Managers page, but this particular one has exactly the feature set and user interface I want and no more.
+In the past, I used a lightweight and free program known as ClipX, although now that the latest version of Windows 10 (starting from version 1903) comes with its own rudimentary clipboard history facility, I have switched to it instead.

 Whether a clipboard extender is useful to you or not depends on how you work.
-Those who frequently paste multiple snippets from one window to another will probably find it handy.
+Those who frequently paste multiple snippets from one window to another may find it handy.
 Without such a tool, you will have to repeatedly switching back and forth between those documents to copy and paste.
 For example, if you find yourself doing things like copy, switch, paste, switch, copy, switch, paste (etc), this tool will allow you to simply copy, copy, switch, paste, paste (etc).

 There are times when I need to log into a shell account to perform certain tasks on my website.
 For such occasions, I use a free SSH client called Putty.
 It works well for my purposes, and even supports tunnelling, so I've not bothered to try out commercial equivalents, or for that matter, the other free SSH clients around.